Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 }
 ```

-The above interaction with the Admin API would generate a correlating entry in
+The above interaction with the Admin API generates a correlating entry in
 the audit log table.
 Querying the audit log via Admin API returns the details of the interaction above:

 ```